kenesu-h/sys-hidplus-client-rs/docs/usage.md

 1. Download the latest version of the sys-hidplus sysmodule from [the releases page](https://github.com/kenesu-h/sys-hidplus/releases).
 2. Using a file archiver, extract the contents of the latest release's archive into the root of your Switch's SD card.
+Overwrite files if asked.
 3. If your Switch is already running, reboot into CFW.

 ## sys-hidplus-client-rs